 Emergency departments are critical access points for treating those with opioid use disorder, making hospitals vital partners in overcoming Michigan’s opioid public health crisis.

-In collaboration with the Michigan Health & Hospital Association (MHA) Keystone Center, the Michigan Opioid Partnership led the Emergency Department Medication for Opioid Use Disorder (ED MOUD) initiative, which was designed to increase access to evidence-based ED MOUD throughout the state and support the transition to long-term office-based treatment upon discharge.
-From 2019 to 2023, participation in the ED MOUD initiative grew from six to 75 hospitals—representing approximately half of Michigan’s emergency departments and all ten prepaid inpatient health plan regions.
+In collaboration with medical experts and the Michigan Health & Hospital Association (MHA) Keystone Center, the Michigan Opioid Partnership led the Emergency Department Medication for Opioid Use Disorder (ED MOUD) initiative, which was designed to increase access to evidence-based ED MOUD throughout the state and support the transition to long-term office-based treatment upon discharge.
+Approximately half of Michigan’s emergency departments and all ten prepaid inpatient health plan regions participated in the ED MOUD Initiative.

-SUMMARY FULL REPORT STATEMENT FROM OUR CLINICAL CONSULTANTS
+SUMMARY FULL REPORT STATEMENT FROM OUR CLINICAL CHAMPIONS OPINION PIECE FROM THE MOP

 To learn how to implement MOUD in your hospital’s emergency department, check out the following resources.